CharlelieLrt/modulus/docs/api/physicsnemo.models.rst

 Specialized Architectures
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-Note that even though backbones can be used as is, some of the applications in PhysicsNeMo examples use specialized architectures.
+Note that even though backbones can be used as is, some of the examples in PhysicsNeMo examples use specialized architectures.
 These specialized architectures typically inherit from the backbones and implement additional functionalities for specific applications.
-For example the CorrDiff example in :file:`examples/weather/corrdiff/README.md` uses the specialized architectures :class:`physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` and :class:`physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` to implement the diffusion model.
+For example the CorrDiff example in :file:`examples/weather/corrdiff/README.md` uses the specialized architectures :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd` and :class:`~physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd` to implement the diffusion model.

 .. autoclass:: physicsnemo.models.diffusion.song_unet.SongUNetPosEmbd
     :show-inheritance:
+    :members: positional_embedding_indexing, positional_embedding_selector

 .. autoclass:: physicsnemo.models.diffusion.song_unet.SongUNetPosLtEmbd
     :show-inheritance:
+    :members: positional_embedding_indexing, positional_embedding_selector

 Application-specific Interfaces
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^